Effects of dark boson mediated feeble interaction between dark matter (DM) and quark matter on $f$-mode oscillation of DM admixed quark stars: Introduction

-The compact stars like SQSs are extremely gravitating objects which are capable of accreting matter from their surroundings and such accreted matter may include DM \cite{Baryakhtar:2017dbj,Joglekar:2019vzy,Bell:2019pyc,Joglekar:2020liw,Bramante:2023djs}.
-Few other phenomena may also be attributed to the possible presence of DM inside compact stars; like, dark decays of neutrons \cite{Husain:2022bxl,Husain:2022brl,Husain:2023fwb,Zhou:2023ndi}, inheritance of DM from the supernovae \cite{Nelson:2018xtr} etc. It is therefore reasonable to consider the DM particle density $\rho_{\chi}$ to be almost constant throughout the radial profile of the star \cite{Panotopoulos:2017idn,Guha:2021njn,Sen:2021wev,Sen:2022pfr,Guha:2024pnn}.
 DM thus becomes structural part of the SQSs, consequently allowing us to study the properties of DM admixed SQSs (DMSQSs) in the light of the different observational and astrophysical constraints on the structural properties of compact stars \cite{Yang:2024sxi,Rezaei:2023iif,Panotopoulos:2017eig,Zheng:2016ygg,Mukhopadhyay:2015xhs,Jimenez:2021nmr,Yang:2021bpe,MafaTakisa:2020avv,Panotopoulos:2018ipq,Panotopoulos:2018joc,Cassing:2022tnn,Ferreira:2022fjo}.
 DM may or may not interact with SQM; however, if they interact, then the interaction strength must be extremely weak in order to prevent the star from collapsing \cite{Zheng:2016ygg}.
 Based on this notion, in Ref. \cite{Sen:2022pfr}, a feeble interaction between SQM and fermionic DM $\chi$ via a dark vector boson mediator $\xi$ was introduced.
 The pure SQM is described with the vBag model.
 The mass of DM fermion $m_{\chi}$ and the mass of vector mediator $m_{\xi}$ are chosen by following the self-interaction constraint $\sigma_T/m_\chi \leq 1.25~\rm{cm^2/g}$ \cite{Randall:2007ph, Robertson:2016xjh} from the Bullet cluster \cite{Tulin:2013teo, Tulin:2017ara,Hambye:2019tjt}.
 Here, $\sigma_T$ is the self-scattering transfer cross-section.
 Further, the coupling $y_\xi$ between $\chi$ and $\xi$ are obtained by satisfying the present day relic abundance of DM fermion $\chi$ \cite{Belanger:2013oya,Gondolo:1990dk,Guha:2018mli}.
 In the present work, we follow the same treatment as in Ref.~\cite{Sen:2022pfr} for the interaction between DM and SQM, in order to investigate its effects on the non-radial oscillations of the DMSQSs.